Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: An effective Bergman kernel formula

-Next we show that each $q_j$ is a polynomial, i.e., that only non-negative powers of $s$ appear.
+Next we show that each $q_j$ is a polynomial, i.e., that only non-negative powers of $s$ appear in each respective sum.
 Clearly $q_0$ is a polynomial since we assume $m>n$.
-Now notice that in the sums defining $q_1,q_2,q_3,q_4$ above, the exponent on $q_1$ in \eqref{E:def-of-q1} is smaller than the other exponents.
+Also notice that in the sums defining $q_1,q_2,q_3,q_4$, the exponent $j-L(j)+1$ appearing on $s$ in $q_1$ is smaller than the respective exponents of $s$ in $q_2,q_3,q_4$.
 We write this exponent as

 We now show this is non-negative for all $j = 0, 1, \cdots, m-2$.

 First, we claim $E(j)$ is a non-decreasing function on the integers, i.e., $E(j+1) - E(j) \ge 0$.
 To see this, observe